reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 Pete Hodgson also explains how extracting observability like the alerting feature into a separate class (like `TransactionInstrumentation`) [enables clearer, more focused tests](https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).

-In contrast to methods and classes, **smaller services complicate the local setup for integration testing.** [Docker Compose](https://docs.docker.com/compose/) is a godsend, but it doesn't solve the problem fully.
+In contrast to methods and classes, **smaller (micro)services complicate the local setup for integration testing.** [Docker Compose](https://docs.docker.com/compose/) is a godsend, but it doesn't solve the problem fully.

 ### Debuggability
 When methods and classes are focused on a single concern, we can write equally focused tests for them. **If tests execute only a single production method or class, when they fail, we immediately know where the bug is, and thus we don't need to debug.** Sometimes, debugging may become a large portion of the development process: for example, Michael Malis [reports](https://malisper.me/how-to-improve-your-productivity-as-a-working-programmer/) that for him, it used to take as much as a quarter of the total time.